Al Jazeera journalist Hossam Shabat killed in Israeli attack in Gaza

 He said that Mansour was targeted by Israel “in his house in the city of Khan Younis alongside his wife and his son” without any prior warning.

-Describing the Israeli attack which killed Shabat, he said: “He [Shabbat] insisted to continue reporting amid the very horrific and unprecedented escalation taking place in northern Gaza…the Israeli military targeted his vehicle before any prior warning.”
+Describing the Israeli attack which killed Shabat, he said: “Hossam, a 23-year-old Palestinian journalist, had been previously wounded in an Israeli attack, but he insisted on continuing news reporting in Gaza.…the Israeli military targeted his vehicle before any prior warning.”

 At least 208 journalists have been killed in Israeli attacks since October 2023, according to the Government Media Office in Gaza.